pkesist/buildpal/Documentation/intro.rst

 * **No precompiled header support.**

-    It is difficult to speed up project build time if you have to forfeit the best single-machine optimization.
+    It is difficult to reduce project build time if you have to forfeit the best single-machine optimization.

 * **Sub-optimal task distribution algorithms.**